georeri/after-dark-cabaret/content/posts/Auditions.md

 ## Audition Panel

-Auditions are with the Director (Jen Schaerer), Music Director (Jess Verchick), Choreographer (Madalynn Swaltek), and Producer (Erin Perry).ß
+Auditions are with the Director (Jen Schaerer), Music Director (Jess Verchick), Choreographer (Madalynn Swaltek), and Producer (Erin Perry).